iniyanijoseph/DuckieAndTheSearchForTheGoldenGoose/main.typ

 A relation on all the places to eat!

 ==
-This graph he drew as quickly as he could
+This *graph* he drew as quickly as he could

-Drawing a tangle of walkways called edges
+Carving a tangle of *edges* on wood

 ==
 How could he get from house A to house Z?

-Which of the paths to travel should he?
+Could he make unique paths for each pair (c, d)?

 ==
 Once he made it back home he had an idea